Introduction

 Most cases will warrant a gastroscopy, from which a range of therapeutic options are available depending on the underlying causes suspected or confirmed:

-Surgical intervention is rarely required in upper GI bleeds, however may be considered in patients with ongoing GI bleeding with instability (or requiring continued transfusion), where endoscopic and interventional treatments have failed.
-This often requires surgical resection, therefore patient selection here is key.
+Surgical intervention is rarely required in upper GI bleeds, however may be considered in patients with ongoing GI bleeding with instability (or requiring continued transfusion), where endoscopic and interventional radiology treatments have failed.
+This often requires a laparotomy, therefore patient selection here is key.
+In the case of peptic ulcer bleeds, the bleeding vessel may then be underrun with a suture.

 Key Points